bytecodealliance/wasm-tools/crates/wast/README.md

 ## Cargo features

-By default this crate enables and exports support necessary to parse `*.wat` and `*.wast` files, or in other words entire wasm modules.
+By default this crate enables and exports support necessary to parse `*.wat`, `*.wast`, and `*.cat` files, or in other words entire wasm modules.
 If you're using this crate, however, to parse simply an s-expression wasm-related format (like `*.witx` or `*.wit` perhaps) then you can disable the default set of features to only include a lexer, the parsing framework, and a few basic token-related parsers.

 ```toml
 [dependencies]